puppetlabs/puppet-docs/source/puppet/4.1/reference/lang_data_abstract.md

 The `Struct` type only matches [hashes][], but it lets you specify:

-* The name of every allowed key
+* The name of every allowed key.
+* Whether each key is required or optional.
-* The allowed data type for each of those keys' values
+* The allowed data type for each of those keys' values.

 It takes one mandatory parameter.